Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Technical Feasibility of XR Integration and Usability Aspects

 \textbf{Consumer-Grade Devices:} We aim to enhance the potential of consumer-grade devices for use in XR.
 We pursue this aim by employing only devices that are designed to operate at consumer-grade sampling rates.

 For \textit{eye-tracking}, we used the Pupil Core device with a 200Hz sample rate in our experiments.
 Prior research by Pastel et al.~\cite{pastel2023application} demonstrates the viability of integrating such technology in XR, citing 38 papers that used eye-trackers integrated with head-mounted displays (HMD).
-Moreover, companies like Pupil Labs offer eye-tracking solutions designed for AR and VR devices.
+Moreover, companies like Pupil Labs and Tobii offer eye-tracking solutions designed for AR and VR devices~\footnote{https://www.tobii.com/products/integration/xr-headsets}.
 Additionally, Varjo provides a VR headset with an integrated eye-tracker operating at a 200Hz sample rate, aligning with our hardware specifications\footnote{https://varjo.com/products/vr-3/}.

 Similarly, for \textit{brainwave recording}, we employed the Emotiv EPOC X, a consumer-grade device with a sampling rate of 256 Hz.
 Recently, Li et al.~\cite{li2023hair} demonstrated that EEG sponge electrodes can be seamlessly integrated into VR headsets.
 Additionally, dry EEG electrodes have been developed and are commercially available\footnote{https://www.bitbrain.com/neurotechnology-products/dry-eeg}\footnote{https://www.neurospec.com/Products/Details/1078/dsi-7} and some of these electrodes are already incorporated into VR devices\footnote{https://www.neurospec.com/Products/Details/1077/dsi-vr300}.
-Soon there will be VR headsets available that incorporate both EEG and eyetracking capabilities\footnote{https://galea.co/}.
+Soon there will be VR headsets available that incorporate both EEG and eye-tracking capabilities\footnote{https://galea.co/}.

 \textbf{Dot Task:} To facilitate implicit authentication, we implemented an interactive dot task as the stimulus in our system.
 In a dot task, subjects are instructed to follow a dot displayed on the screen.
 This task offers high technical feasibility because it is simple and adaptable, thereby making it easy to integrate into daily routines or workflows.
 Consequently, our interactive dot task is well-suited for implicit authentication in the XR environment.